 - 11 a.m.
 Show: https://www.ustream.tv/recorded/122145298

 - 2 p.m.
 Show: Watch in the player above.

 Go behind the scenes at the Smithsonian to meet Dr. Lucy Chang, Paleobiologist at the National Museum of Natural History.
 Sharing ammonite fossils from the Smithsonian’s collection, Lucy will explain what ammonites are and how scientists use their fossils to understand what they looked like, what they ate, and how they lived.
 She’ll help students hone their pattern recognition skills by comparing fossil ammonites to related, living animals today like squid and nautilus.
 Lucy will share why she studies ammonites, how she uses their fossils to discover patterns of extinction and evolution, and what she’s discovered so far.
-Throughout the broadcast, Lucy will take questions from your students via text chat and we’ll provide opportunities for students to share what they think using live polls.

 The webcast supports standards of learning that help students understand how scientists analyze and interpret data from fossils, how the ammonite body plans support survival in the ocean, and how patterns in the fossil record document the existence, diversity, extinction and change of life throughout the history of life on Earth.
 See the complete list of NGSS Standards alignment.

 - Smithsonian Learning Lab Collection: Exploring Fossil Ammonoids

 - Subject guides, including posters, worksheets, activities, and literacy resources: